 Attendance at The Brook Hill School is a privilege.
-Any

-student whose conduct in or out of school shows him/her to be in opposition to the basic principles, standards and purposes of Brook Hill, as determined by the sole discretion of the Headmaster, may be expelled or required to withdraw from the school.
-Expulsion may be required if it becomes apparent that the school will not be able to meet the needs of a student, or if the Headmaster determines that the student's behavior is disruptive to the school.
+Any student whose conduct in or out of school shows him/her to be in opposition to the basic principles, standards and purposes of Brook Hill, as determined by the sole discretion of the Head of School, may be expelled or required to withdraw from the school.
+Expulsion may be required if it becomes apparent that the school will not be able to meet the needs of a student, or if the Head of School determines that the student's behavior is disruptive to the school.